inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 - Perform terrain analysis

 Thus far we’ve worked mostly with vector data, which consists of features, and these features are themselves made up of points and lines.
-In this chapter we will learn about raster data.
+In this module we will learn about raster data.
 Remember when you were editing OpenStreetMap in JOSM?
 The points, lines and shapes that you drew were vector data.
 But when you loaded Bing aerial imagery in the background, that was raster data.
 So what’s